11 Social Media Marketing Tips for Your Brand

 - Vehicle ownership

-By layering these criteria, you can narrow your target audience and increase engagement on your posts.
+By layering these criteria, you can narrow your target audience and increase social media engagement on your posts.
 Thus, you start marketing to only the users most likely to make a purchase.

 Tip 2: Leverage Your Marketing Strategy Across Platforms